Our mission is to mentor and educate under-served youth and provide them with life skills and pathways to success.

 ONH envisions a community in which all youth, without regard of their living situation, have an equal opportunity to pursue their goals and dreams, and an equal likelihood of achieving them.

-Increase the success rate of those classified as “dropouts” throughout San Bernardino County by providing our Evidence Based Practice (EBP) of case management, educational opportunities, leadership development, and our career pathway programs.
-With these supportive services, we are confident that we can assist San Bernardino County in achieving more success of the disconnected youth.
-Foster Youth, Teen Parents, Homeless, Mental Health, and those experiencing the Judicial System.
+Increase the success rate of those classified as “dropouts” throughout San Bernardino County by providing our Evidence Based trauma-informed curriculum, case management, Department of Labor Career Pathway Program, leadership development, and our educational resources.
+With these supportive services, we are confident that we can assist vulnerable youth in San Bernardino County in developing a road map for success.

 What we do: